Mmeddes/RepScanner/README.md

 # RepScanner
-Reputation scan tool
-This tool is for Blue teamers who need an automated reputation scan tool for hashes/URLs/Domains/IPs
+Reputation scan tool, This tool is for Blue teamers who need an automated reputation scan tool for hashes/URLs/Domains/IPs